Biography

 Then, studies in Paris, military service in Algeria and industry.

 Nothing, or very little.
-The 1940s left little room for passion.
+The 1940s left little room for passions.
 After the war, it was far too late to consider musical studies.

-So, most of my career took place at Thomson; Spacelab, USSR-Europe Gas Pipeline, all exciting industrial adventures.
+So, the bulk of my career took place at Thomson; Spacelab, USSR-Europe Gas Pipeline, so many exciting industrial adventures.

-Not to mention a foray into institutional communication which allowed me to get to know the world of images and graphics.
+Not to mention a foray into institutional communication which allowed me to get close to the world of image and graphic design.

-As I grew older, retirement naturally presented itself and the leisure time that I had once been sparingly given suddenly became very generous.
+As I got older, retirement naturally presented itself, and the leisure time that was once so sparingly allotted to me suddenly became quite generous.

 So, let the music begin!